lecode-official/ninegag-dotnet/README.md

 ## Contributions

 Currently I am not accepting any contributors, but if you want to help, I would greatly appreciate feedback and bug reports.
 To file a bug, please use GitHub's issue system.
-Alternatively, you can clone the repository and send us a pull request.
+Alternatively, you can clone the repository and send me a pull request.